If You Do These 15 Things, It’s No Wonder People See You as Emotionless

 Envato Elements

 No matter what’s happening in your life, your go-to response is always “I’m fine”.
 Break-up?
 Fine.
 Lost your job?
 Fine.
 Won the lottery?
 Fine.
-This constant state of ‘fine-ness’ can be frustrating for people who want to connect with you on a deeper level.
+Being in a constant state of ‘fine-ness’ can be frustrating for people who want to connect with you on a deeper level.
 It creates a barrier that prevents people from understanding your true emotional state and offering support when you might need it.

 8. You don’t use emotive language.